Gradient flow exact renormalization group: Lattice gauge theory

 \section{Lattice gauge theory}

-In the previous section, we have constructed a gauge invariant Wilson action and its associated ERG equation for a generic Yang--Mills theory in continuum~$\mathbb{R}^4$.
-We now tailor the construction for lattice gauge theory.
-For simplicity, we consider an infinite volume lattice~$\mathbb{Z}^4$.
+In the previous section, we have constructed a gauge-invariant Wilson action and its associated ERG equation for a generic Yang--Mills theory in continuum~$\mathbb{R}^4$.
+We now tailor the construction for lattice gauge theory.\footnote{Many versions of the renormalization group transformation have been proposed for lattice gauge theory.
+We cite Refs.~\cite{Wilson:1979wp,Iwasaki:2011np} as the pioneering works.
+Some of the more recent works are~Refs.~\cite{deForcrand:1999bi,Ejiri:2003sw}.} For simplicity, we consider an infinite volume lattice~$\mathbb{Z}^4$.
 The discrete coordinates on~$\mathbb{Z}^4$ render our ERG transformation discrete.
 This discreteness is introduced through ``block-spins.''
-Let us pick a fixed ``block-spin'' factor~$b$ from one of the integers, $2$, $3$, \dots\ We then define a ``block-spin'' link variable by
+Let us pick a fixed ``block-spin'' factor~$b$ from one of the integers $2$, $3$, \dots.
+We then define a ``block-spin'' link variable by

 where $U(x,\mu)$ is a conventional link variable on the~$\mathbb{Z}^4$ lattice; here, $\Hat{\mu}$ denotes the unit vector in the $\mu$~direction.
 This $\mathcal{U}(x,\mu)$ is regarded as a link variable on the coarse lattice~$b\mathbb{Z}^4$ scaled by the factor~$b$.